sadrezhao/openmrs-imaging-docker/README.md

 ![Upload moudles](/images/uploadModule.png)

 > **Note:** You need to click `Start All` to update all modules.

+## Deploy the new version of the micro-frontend application to Docker
+1. Copy the new version of micro-frontend application into the `imaging`.
+1. Copy the entire contents of the `dist` file in your project.
+1. Update the `@zhaosadre/esm-patient-imaging-app` section with your updated `dist` contents and add a `"version": "newVersionNumber"` property.
+1. Update the `spa-assemble-config.json` file in the `imaging` folder:
+  Change `"@zhaosadre/esm-patient-imaging-app": "1.0.6"` to `"@zhaosadre/esm-patient-imaging-app": "newVersionNumber"`
+1. Update the `importmap.json` file in the `imaging` folder:
+  Change `"@zhaosadre/esm-patient-imaging-app": "./openmrs-esm-patient-imaging-app-1.0.6/openmrs-esm-patient-imaging-app.js"` to `"@zhaosadre/esm-patient-imaging-app": "./openmrs-esm-patient-imaging-app-newVersionNumber/openmrs-esm-patient-imaging-app.js"`.

 ## Links:
 - Imaging frondend for OpenMRS3.x: https://github.com/sadrezhao/openmrs-esm-patient-imaging-app